 The NPAC SMS sends the M-DELETE for the serviceProvNPA-NXX-X object to the non-EDR Local SMS who are supporting the object according to the “NPAC Customer LSMS NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS.

 The NPAC SMS sends the M-DELETE for the serviceProvNPA-NXX-X object to the EDR Local SMS who are supporting the object according to the “NPAC Customer LSMS NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS.
+For the XML interface, DXDD – NpaNxxDxDeleteDownload.

 At the same time as step 4, the NPAC SMS sends the M-DELETE for the serviceProvNPA-NXX-X object to the SOAs who are supporting the object according to the “NPAC Customer SOA NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS.
+For the XML interface, DXDD – NpaNxxDxDeleteDownload.

 Non-EDR Local SMS respond successfully to the M-DELETE.

 EDR Local SMS respond successfully to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 SOA respond successfully to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.

 Number Pool Block De-Pool Broadcast to Local SMS Failure (previously NNP flow 2.21)